mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 You can use the web UI provided by Jenkins to configure the plugin in freestyle and multi-configuration projects.
 To run MATLAB or Simulink in a Pipeline project, see [Set Up Pipeline Project](#set-up-pipeline-project).

 ### Use MATLAB in Build
 Once you install the plugin, **Use MATLAB version** appears in the **Build Environment** section of the project configuration window.
 Select **Use MATLAB version** to specify the MATLAB version you want to use in the build.
 You can select one of the MATLAB versions that have been registered as a Jenkins tool, or you can select **Custom** if you want to specify a different version.
-For more information about registering MATLAB as a tool, see [Register MATLAB as Jenkins Tool](#register-matlab-as-jenkins-tool).
+For more information about registering a MATLAB version as a tool, see [Register MATLAB as Jenkins Tool](#register-matlab-as-jenkins-tool).

 In this example, the list includes two registered tools as well as the option for specifying a custom installation.
 If you select **Custom**, a **MATLAB root** box appears in the UI.
 You must enter the full path to your desired MATLAB root folder in this box.